drivendataorg/zamba/docs/docs/quickstart.md

 # Quickstart

-This section assumes you have successfully installed `zamba` and want to get right to making species predictions for some videos!
+This section assumes you have successfully installed `zamba` and want to get right to either making species predictions for some videos, or training a model!

-## Input videos

-### What videos can I use?

-`zamba` supports the same video formats as FFMPEG, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
-The built-in models were trained primarily on `.mp4` and `.avi` videos that were each between 15 seconds and 1 minute long.

-### How do I input my videos to `zamba`?
+## How do I input my videos to `zamba`?

 You can input the path to a directory of videos to classify.

+* **The folder must contain only valid video files**, since `zamba` will try to load all of the files in the directory.
+* `zamba` supports the same video formats as FFMPEG, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
+* `zamba` will only generate predictions for the videos in the top level of a directory (`zamba` does not currently extract videos from nested directories).

-For example, suppose you have `zamba` installed, your command line is open, and you have a directory of videos, `vids_to_classify`, that you want to classify using `zamba`.
+For example, say that we have a directory of videos called `vids_to_classify` that we want to generate predictions for using `zamba`.
+Let's list the videos:

-List the videos:

 ```console
 $ ls vids_to_classify/